AldoSuba/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

-The `java_string_check_utf8` key is **optional**, and controls what the [java_string_check_utf8](https://github.com/protocolbuffers/protobuf/blob/51405b6b92c2070c8edea1b44c6770e00f7027be/src/google/protobuf/descriptor.proto#L375) value is set to in all of the files contained within the generation target input.
+The `java_string_check_utf8` key is **optional**, and controls what the [java_string_check_utf8](https://github.com/protocolbuffers/protobuf/blob/51405b6b92c2070c8edea1b44c6770e00f7027be/src/google/protobuf/descriptor.proto#L375) value is set to in all the files contained within the generation target input.
 The only accepted values are `false` and `true`.

 #### `optimize_for`

-The `optimize_for` key is **optional**, and controls what the [optimize_for](https://github.com/protocolbuffers/protobuf/blob/51405b6b92c2070c8edea1b44c6770e00f7027be/src/google/protobuf/descriptor.proto#L385) value is set to in all of the files contained within the generation target input.
+The `optimize_for` key is **optional**, and controls what the [optimize_for](https://github.com/protocolbuffers/protobuf/blob/51405b6b92c2070c8edea1b44c6770e00f7027be/src/google/protobuf/descriptor.proto#L385) value is set to in all the files contained within the generation target input.
 The only accepted values are `SPEED`, `CODE_SIZE` and `LITE_RUNTIME`.
 If omitted, the default value, `SPEED`, is used.